-8.5.8.1 Inspecting the carbon suspension fork
+8.5.8.1 Inspecting the carbon suspension fork Only applies to pedelecs with this equipment

-- 1 Remove fork. - 2 Check fork for cracks, warping and damage to the paintwork. - 3 You need to distinguish between scratches on the paintwork and impacts if the carbon suspension fork paintwork is damaged. - ► Ask customer what caused the damage. - Examine damage with a magnifying glass to see if fibres are permanently damaged or delamination has taken place.

-8.5.8.2 Inspecting the suspension fork
+- 1 Remove fork. - 2 Check fork for cracks, warping and damage to the paintwork. - 3 You need to distinguish between scratches on the paintwork and impacts if the carbon suspension fork paintwork is damaged. - Ask customer what caused the damage. - Examine damage with a magnifying glass to see if fibres are permanently damaged or delamination has taken place. - 8.5.8.2 Inspecting the suspension fork